jocuni-p/so_long/README.md

 We are going to use the 42' school graphical library: the MiniLibX!
 This library was developed internally and includes basic necessary tools to open a window, create images and deal with keyboard and mouse events.
 The other goals are being rigorous, level up in C programming, use basic algorithms, do some information research, and so forth.

+### MacOS
+This program is created for Apple platforms because the compilation flags and the code key numbers are based on the Apple keyboards and MacOS.
+It can be easily adapted to a Linux system doing these small adaptations.

 Execution command:
 ```
 ./so_long maps/map_name.ber